aurechabnv/clean-google-photos-export/README.md

 Run script for a given folder without deduplication:
 > python clean.py "folder/path" --no-dedup

-A log file will be produced in the working directory.
+A log file will be produced in the working directory on each run.

 ## Custom settings